IMovie: iMovie '11 (2010)

 iMovie '11 (version 9.0) was released on October 20, 2010, as part of the iLife '11 package.
 It has the ability to make trailers for home movies, more control over audio, instant replay and flash and hold effects, facial recognition, news themes, and the ability to watch the video on a Mac, iPad, iPhone/iPod touch, or Apple TV, as well as sharing on Facebook and YouTube.
 It now supports the AVCHD Lite format.

 Apple worked with Abbey Road Studios in London, England, to bring original music/film scores to iMovie '11.
 The music is most notably used in the "trailers" feature provided by the software.

 On January 6, 2011, Apple made iMovie '11 (along with Aperture, the iWork suite, and the rest of the iLife suite) available on the newly-released Mac App Store.
+Reviewing the release for Macworld, Jeff Carlson called it a substantial update worthy of a 4.5-out-of-5 mice rating, while noting it uncovered several features not mentioned in Apple's own marketing and pointing out some ongoing shortcomings.

 Prior versions of iMovie had the ability to split an event so that the unwanted portion of a long event could be deleted in order to save memory.
 This feature was removed in iMovie '11 and is no longer available in iMovie or Final Cut Pro X (FCPX).
 But in FCPX, as a workaround, you can cut out all but the desired part of a project, export that project in ProRes 422 format, and then import that export.
 This can be used as a smaller source clip instead of the original larger one.